 This is USDA certified coffee.
 This indicates its natural origin and cultivation in environmentally friendly soils without the use of chemicals.

-You can also use these beans with other brewing methods.
-Pour-over, drip coffee makers, and even an espresso machine will turn this coffee bean into an excellent drink.
+You can also use these dark roast beans with other brewing methods.
+Pour-over, drip coffee makers, and even an espresso machine will turn this coffee bean into an excellent cup of coffee.

 8. Eight O’Clock – Best Coffee Beans for Pour Over

 The Eight O’Clock Coffee company is one of the oldest coffee brands in America.
 Its story begins in 1859.
-Since then, the company has maintained the tradition of producing high-quality coffee.
+Since then, the company has maintained the tradition of producing high-quality whole bean coffee.

 This original blend is medium roast 100% Arabica beans.
 It produces a drink with a bright aroma that is more saturated than light roasts provide.